Relevant Backlink Basics: What They Are and How to Use Them

 Resource page link building involves finding curated lists and resource collections within your industry and requesting inclusion.
 Many websites maintain pages that list helpful tools, services, or information sources for their audience.
 If your website offers genuine value to that audience, reaching out with a polite inclusion request can earn you valuable relevant backlinks.
 The key is ensuring you truly belong on that resource page and can articulate clearly why your inclusion benefits their users.

-Broken link building provides value to website owners while earning you relevant backlinks.
+This broken link building provides value to website owners while earning you relevant backlinks.
 Use tools to find broken links on relevant websites in your industry, then reach out to site owners noting the broken link and suggesting your content as a replacement.
 This approach works particularly well on resource pages, educational sites, and industry directories where maintaining functional links is important to the site owner.
 At Relevant Links, we’ve found that personalized outreach explaining exactly why your content serves as an excellent replacement converts much better than template messages.

 Collaboration with complementary businesses and industry peers creates natural relevant backlink opportunities.
 Reach out to non-competing businesses that serve similar audiences to create co-authored content, expert roundups, or joint resources.
 These collaborative projects result in backlinks as all participants share the finished content with their respective audiences, and the relevance is inherent since you’re working with others in your professional ecosystem.